liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/13-freemarker-macros.markdown

 # FreeMarker Macros [](id=freemarker-macros)

 Macros let you assign theme template fragments to a variable.
-This keeps your theme templates from becoming cluttered, and makes them easier to read.
-The syntax for a FreeMarker macro is straight forward.
+This keeps your theme templates from becoming cluttered and makes them easier to read.
+The syntax for a FreeMarker macro is straightforward.
 A macro directive is defined containing the template fragment.
 For example, below is the macro directive for
 @product@'s Control Menu: